-The College of Science, Engineering and Technology offers a diversity of majors and minors in biology, human biology, chemistry, environmental science, geoscience, mathematics, physics, environmental engineering technology, electrical engineering technology, and mechanical engineering technology, as well as a new major in mechanical engineering.
+The College of Science, Engineering and Technology offers a diverse array of graduate degrees through the departments of Human Biology, Natural and Applied Sciences, and the Richard J. Resch School of Engineering.
+These include online master's degree programs in Applied Biotechnology, Cybersecurity, and Sustainable Management, as well as traditional face-to-face programs in Athletic Training and Environmental Science and Policy.
 Faculty in the College are accomplished teachers and scholars who provide high quality instruction and hands-on teaching and research experiences to students in laboratory and field settings.
-The College has consistently obtained funding from local, state and federal sources to support campus and community based research projects.
-The College supports two seminar series (Natural and Applied Science and Human Biology) and several student organizations, while also providing numerous named scholarships for students.
-The state-of-the art laboratory and research facilities include a scanning electron microscope and human cadavers.
-In addition to the laboratory and research facilities associated with Human Biology and Natural and Applied Sciences, the College includes the Cofrin Center for Biodiversity and the Environmental Management and Business Institute (EMBI), which both provide research and internship opportunities.
-The College has a partnership with the Medical College of Wisconsin, with faculty from Human Biology providing instruction in the Medical College of Wisconsin curriculum.
+The College has consistently obtained funding from local, state, and federal sources to support on-campus and community-based research projects that actively engage graduate students.
+The College also supports two seminar series (Human Biology and Natural and Applied Sciences) and several student organizations, while also providing numerous named scholarships for students.
+The state-of-the art laboratory and research facilities include a human cadaver laboratory, an instrumentation laboratory, a scanning electron microscope, a cybersecurity laboratory, and numerous other research laboratories.
+In addition to the laboratory and research facilities associated with Human Biology, Natural and Applied Sciences, and the Resch School of Engineering, the College also includes the Cofrin Center for Biodiversity and the Environmental Management and Business Institute (EMBI), which both provide research and internship opportunities.
+The College also has a partnership with the Medical College of Wisconsin-St. Norbert Campus, with faculty in Human Biology providing instruction to Medical College of Wisconsin students.